 But even authentication with two or more factors does not guarantee invulnerability in terms of data security, as a test by the website Motherboard showed.
 For example, the Sakari software, which was developed for corporate marketing, has made it possible to send out mass text messages – and any mobile phone number can be stored as the sender.
 As Sakari also receives the message sent to these numbers, it was possible to intercept the two-factor codes sent by an authentication server via SMS.
 Even though this security gap has since been closed by mobile phone companies, it reveals the basic vulnerability of any SMS-based system.

 Passwordless thanks to biometrics

-Due to the basic nature of biometric features, they offer excellent security and can thus completely replace the use of passwords.
-This not only enhances the end-to-end security of 2FA and MFA, but is also a major boost in convenience for users compared to other authentication methods.
+Due to the basic nature of biometric features and passwordless authentication, they offer excellent security and can thus completely replace the use of passwords.
+This enhances the end-to-end security of 2FA and MFA and is also a major boost inconvenience for users compared to other authentication methods.
 Now they no longer have to remember long passwords or type out columns of numbers; instead, all they need to do is look at the smartphone display or touch the fingerprint sensor.